cloudfoundry/cf-deployment/README.md

   placing them all into a single AZ.
   Effectively halves the deployment's footprint.
   Should be applied before other ops files.
+- `operations/test/add-datadog-firehose-nozzle.yml` -
+  Deploys a datadog-firehose-nozzle that collects system metric and posts to datadog.
 - `operations/tcp-routing-gcp.yml` - this ops file adds TCP router and routing api for GCP.
   Not directly compatible with the `use-postgres` ops file;
   see that ops file's entry